 It used to be about him, about them.
 It was always about how to do more, give more, be more, try harder.
 To be loved meant to give all of herself, selflessly, to another without any space left to receive love.
 To love was to demand nothing, to give everything.
 She gave all of herself to him, and to them, and to the City, until one day she realized she kept nothing for herself.
 To love was to lose herself.
 She left pieces of herself behind everywhere she went, and it seemed great until it wasn’t.
 And there are still parts of her scattered throughout the City, little bits of her pain and little sparkles of her happiness remain in all the places, but now, there’s nothing sad about it, in fact, she is more connected to her City than ever before.
 It is a part of her, and little parts of her will remain part of it, forever.

-This painting was originally completed in 2021 and previously entitled Lost In Love which can be viewed by scanning the QR code here:
+This painting was originally completed in 2021 and previously entitled Lost In Love, which is shown as the last photo.

 The I Used To Hate This City collection embodies a celebration of self-empowerment, rage, persistence, triumph, perspective and resilience.
 It explores the evolution of the artist’s relationship with the City of Hamilton over the course of the past year as it shifted from Love, to Hate, back to Love again.
 These themes coincide with what the artist has experienced on her personal journey but also touch upon her observations of the City during recent times of gentrification, isolation and political change.

 The paintings in this collection began as self-portraits that have since been covered with layers of paint, spray paint, coffee, and gold leaf to form abstracted depictions of Hamilton landmarks that are reminiscent of the new memories the artist has created in familiar places.